 Please use the following contact information to communicate with us.

 1. Know what the assignment is.
-When your professor gives you the assignment, take the time to understand right off the bat what it actually entails.
+When your professor gives you the assignment, take the time to understand right away what it actually entails.
 Do you understand the terminology?
 Do you understand what the final product should look like?

-4. Identify the sources to search.
+5. Identify the sources to search.
 Usually you want books and articles for a credible paper.
 For books you'll use the Library Catalog.
 For articles you'll use databases — usually at least one subject-specific one.
 Try starting with OneSearch, which searches several databases at once.
+Or you can choose databases to search from our complete list.